ahmedkhaled11119999/Parser_G7/index.md

         return loss
 ```

-4. calculating backward path in order to decrease our loss and helping the model train
+- Calculating backward path in order to decrease our loss and helping the model train

 ```python